 The Asia Pacific region is continuing to install public charging stations at a rapid pace, especially in China, India, and South Korea, due to the growing number of electric vehicle (EV) users.

-For example, Ather Energy announced in October 2022 that the Ather Grid, the 580th public fast charging point, will be installed in 56 Indian cities.
+For example, Ather Energy announced in October 2022 that its 580th public fast charging point for the Ather Grid had been installed across 56 Indian cities.
 By the end of FY23, Ather Energy intends to have installed 820 more grids, increasing its total to 1400 as the company grows across the country.
-60% of the current Ather Grid installations are in tier-II and tier-III cities, with the systems being strategically placed throughout markets.
-Aside from this, the Asia Pacific market is expanding thanks to supportive government initiatives.
+60% of the current Ather Grid installations are in tier-II and tier-III cities, demonstrating strategic placement across diverse markets.
+Additionally, the Asia Pacific market is expanding thanks to supportive government initiatives.

-December 2025: bp pulse launched a major EV charging hub near Chicago’s O'Hare Airport, featuring 40 ultrafast bays as its sixth major U.S. airport opening in 2025.
+December 2025: bp pulse is set to launch a major EV charging hub near Chicago’s O'Hare Airport, featuring 40 ultrafast bays as its sixth major U.S. airport opening in 2025.

-October 2025: Tesla expanded its global Supercharger network to nearly 74,000 stalls across 7,800 sites, with new V4 cabinets delivering up to 500 kW per stall.
+October 2025: Tesla is set to expand its global Supercharger network to nearly 74,000 stalls across 7,800 sites, with new V4 cabinets delivering up to 500 kW per stall.

-October 2025: Siemens unveiled the Sicharge Flex at Busworld 2025, a next-gen distributed charging system supporting power delivery from 480 kW up to 1.68 MW for heavy-duty fleets.
+October 2025: Siemens is set to unveil the Sicharge Flex at Busworld 2025, a next-gen distributed charging system supporting power delivery from 480 kW up to 1.68 MW for heavy-duty fleets.

-May 2025: ChargePoint and Eaton established a strategic partnership to co-develop bidirectional power flow and vehicle-to-everything (V2X) technologies for residential and commercial infrastructure.
+May 2025: ChargePoint and Eaton are set to establish a strategic partnership to co-develop bidirectional power flow and vehicle-to-everything (V2X) technologies for residential and commercial infrastructure.

-April 2025: ABB E-mobility launched a unified platform-based portfolio including the MCS1200 for megawatt truck charging and field-upgradable A200/300 All-in-One chargers.
+April 2025: ABB E-mobility is set to launch a unified platform-based portfolio including the MCS1200 for megawatt truck charging and field-upgradable A200/300 All-in-One chargers.

 ABB Ltd